Muirfield/bad-plugins/SpawnMgr/README.md

 * spawnmgr.receive.armor: allows to receive armor when you spawn
 * spawnmgr.receive.items: allows to receive items when you spawn
-* spawnmgr.keepinv: allow player to keep inventory
+* spawnmgr.keepinv: allows player to keep inventory
+* spawnmgr.nodrops: players with this permission do not drop items on death
 * spawnmgr.spawnmode: player will follow spawn-control setting
 * spawnmgr.reserved: Players is allowed to join full servers

 Changes
 -------
+* 1.2.0:
+  * Additional inventory on death options
-* 1.0.1:
+* 1.1.0:
   * rewrite to remove offending code.
 * 1.0.0 : First public release